voxsim/knowledge/software-paradigm/functional-programming.md

 Functions can be combined to produce new functions with more advanced features.

 ## Structural sharing
+In functional languages, every data is immutable by design.
+This can seems very slow for complex data, but this is can be healed using structural sharing: every time we do an action on a data, it recycle everything it can from the old data.
+This opens a new class of data strctures called persistent immutable data stractures.

 ## Memoization
 Memoization is memorize a deterministic result of a pure function -> Pure.